jmmorato/openddsharp/Documentation/articles/dds_core_concepts.md

 OpenDDSharp has been build on top of OpenDDS and provides a .NET API for DDS by p-invoking the native OpenDDS API and creating an IDL to C# code generator that can interact with the underlying OpenDDS native layer.

+### Extensible Transport Framework (ETF)
+The Extensible Transport Framework (ETF) in OpenDDS allows for pluggable transport protocols, enabling OpenDDS to work over different network technologies.
+The ETF provides an abstraction layer that separates the OpenDDS core from the underlying transport implementation, allowing for flexibility and extensibility.

+OpenDDS supports various transport protocols out of the box, such as TCP/IP, UDP/IP, Shared Memory, and Real-Time Publish-Subscribe (RTPS) over different network interfaces.
+Additionally, developers can extend the ETF to integrate DDS with custom or proprietary network technologies.

 ## Conclusion
 This chapter has provided an overview of the core concepts and features of DDS.